stev-tig/node-red-contrib-whatsapp-media-decrypt/README.md

 If the object is straight coming from `node-red-contrib-whatsapp-link` node, it should all be available

-Result is stored at `msg.payload.message.imageMessageBuffer` as Buffer
+Result is stored at `msg.imageMessageBuffer` as Buffer

 ## TODO